-If you want to demonstrate an answer for “what is Karate about”, Kyokushin Karate founder, Masutatsu Oyama more commonly known as Mas Oyama can be your answer.
-With the nickname “God Hand”, very few Martial Artists can match Mas Oyama’s accolades and legend.
-He fought against bulls and bears and had the ability to sever bulls’ horns with his bare hands.
+If you want to demonstrate an answer for “what is Karate about,” Kyokushin Karate founder, Masutatsu Oyama, more commonly known as Mas Oyama, can be your answer.
+With the nickname “God Hand,” very few Martial Artists can match Mas Oyama’s accolades and legend.
+He fought against bulls and bears and could sever bulls’ horns with his bare hands.

-His training and mental fortitude exemplifies the training that we all can aspire to.
-You create a goal that can never be reached, yet train harder each day to achieve that goal with a unwavering determination that you will achieve it.
-It’s a mentality that can be admired and used as motivation when you look at people who strive for these goals everyday.
+His training and mental fortitude exemplify the training that we all can aspire to.
+You create a goal that can never be reached, yet train harder each day to achieve that goal with an unwavering determination that you will achieve it.
+It’s a mentality that can be admired and used as motivation when looking at people who strive for these goals every day.
 They are not mythical Martial Arts masters of legend and lore but real people we can see and touch.

 THIS POST CONTAINS AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO